wuyadie/VirtualBox-OSE/README.md

 ## Compiling Virtualbox OSE under Windows

-x64 version of the system is required, Windows 7, 8.0, 8.1 or any Windows 10 are fit for the compilation process Use VirtualBox project root as a wolrking directory.
+x64 version of the system is required, Windows 7, 8.0, 8.1 or any Windows 10 are fit for the compilation process.

+Use VirtualBox project root as a wolrking directory.

 ### Set VBOX_VER and other environment variables